zeevox/Dogscreen/README.md

        src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png" height="65"/>
 </a>

 Having the sample project installed is a good way to be notified of new releases.
-Although Watching this repository will allow GitHub to email you whenever I publish a release.

 ---